-Joey Weisenberg is the creative director of Hadar’s Rising Song Institute.
+Joey Weisenberg is the founder and co-director of Hadar’s Rising Song Institute.
 He is a mandolinist, guitarist, singer, and percussionist who has performed and recorded in a wide variety of musical styles.
 Joey has worked as the Music Director at Brooklyn's oldest synagogue, the Kane Street Synagogue, and visits shuls and communities around the world as a musician-in-residence, in which he teaches his popular 'Spontaneous Jewish Choir" workshops.
 He is the author of Building Singing Communities (2011) and award-winning The Torah of Music (2017), both published by the Hadar Institute.
 His CDs of original music, "Joey's Nigunim Volumes I-VI" are available here, and his instructional videos "Table Top Rhythms for Jewish Singing" can be found online.

 "Joey’s effect on how we participate in Jewish singing will forever impact on our relationship to Judaism and each other.
 While he has taken from the legacies of Goldfarb, Friedman and Carlebach, not to mention the hundreds of lesser known creators of nigunim, ultimately he is putting his personal stamp on our ever changing tradition and helping us all achieve transformation through music."